 - NRS program curriculum is offered only on a full-time basis at Pima’s West Campus.
 Student scheduling of core courses is developed by the Nursing Department, resulting in students being randomly assigned to day, evening or weekend classes.
 Individual student requests for schedules cannot be honored.

 - NRS core course scheduling is dependent on clinical site and instructor availability and is scheduled to change.

 - Special Admission - Licensed Practical nurses with work experience, including graduates from Pima's Center for Training and Development, are eligible to apply for entry into the second year of the Associate Degree Nursing (ADN) Program by completing the prerequisites.
-If accepted, the student must successfully complete a five credit transition course (NRS 188/188LB) and meet all admission requirements for entry into the third semester of the Associate Degree Nursing (ADN) Program.
+If accepted, the student must successfully complete a nine credit transition course (NRS 188/188LB) and meet all admission requirements for entry into the third semester of the Associate Degree Nursing (ADN) Program.